 Knowing always changes things, but it’s difficult if not impossible to know exactly how knowing will change things for *you*.
 You could become a Morpheus…or you could end up like Cypher 😂

 I’ve been thinking for a long time though about the potential natures of reality, and what each might mean, so I wanted to put together a post exploring some of the many possibilities, and how knowing the answer to “What is the nature of reality?” could actually change everything.

-First, as I’ve discussed at least partially here and here and here, I’m quite convinced that the nature of reality is NOT what most think it is.
-As to precisely what that nature is, I think there are a handful of key possibilities to look at:
+As to precisely what that nature is, I think there are a handful of key possibilities, or Reality Models, to look at:

 - We’re in a simulation (specifically a “set the starting conditions and system rules and see how it plays out” type simulation, though there are a LOT of sub-possibilities here)